0x213F/website-0x213F/_posts/2022-07-16-how-to-be-an-owner.md

 to verify things are running as expected, **make certain that _everyone_ is unquestioning, satisfied, and deeply fearful.**

-once this dynamic is set, the company is destined to have a pyramid-like power structure.
+<span id="figure-five">once this dynamic is set, the company is destined to have a pyramid-like power structure.</span>

     (figure 5)